• Summer Opportunities

 NC State Summer Textiles Exploration Program (STEP):

-Application period opens in January.
+The application period opens in January.
 STEP is an exciting interactive pre-college program offered by the College of Textiles for rising high school seniors.
 Click here for more information.

 NC State University Summer Engineering Day Camp: